 Use the drop-down menu to select a TLV type (Type, Length and Value), if relevant.
 The possible types are: Data TLV and Test TLV.
-If you select one of the TLV types, fields for specifying the ID will appear.
+If you select one of the TLV types, Length and Value fields for specifying the ID will appear.

-Only available if a Data or Test TLV type has been selected.
+Only available if a Data TLV or Test Test TLV has been selected.
 Allows you to specify the length of the TLV.

-Only available if a Data or Test TLV type has been selected.
+Only available if a Data TLV or Test TLV type has been selected.
 Allows you to specify the value of the TLV.
 Note that for the Data TLV type, this field is an entry field where you open an editor and type the value; for the Test TLV type, it is a drop-down menu.